paperclippete/Milestone2/README.md

 > Navigation Bar/ Dropdown Menu

 I used Bootstrap 4 to create a minimalist navigation bar that would toggle a dropdown menu on all devices.
 I felt the single-page-site should not require too many navigation options as the user can scroll through.
 After reading several blogs on web-design I decided not to add any 'scroll' buttons or prompts as users understand they will need to scroll for more content.
 A user will not have to press the browser's back-button as the navigation bar/ button is fixed.
+I moved the button to the right for larger devices that would use a touch-pad or mouse for navigation as users (mostly right-handed) would expect this.

 > Hero Image/ Parallax Background